firephoenixer/c-tutorial/HowToUseGit.md

 ## How to push a change to branches to Github, if not exsited then create a new branch.
     git push -u origin <same-name>
+Then you can apply a pull request on Github.